awslabs/aws-crt-php/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## Knowning OpenSSL related issue (Unix only)
+## Known OpenSSL related issue (Unix only)

-* With php5.5 and openssl-3.0.2, signing functions will not work
-* When your php loads a different version of openssl than your system openssl version, awscrt may fail to load.
+* When your php loads a different version of openssl than your system openssl version, awscrt may fail to load or weirdly crash.
+You can find the openssl version php linked via: `php -i | grep 'OpenSSL'`, and awscrt linked from the build log, which will be `Found OpenSSL: * (found version *)`

 The easiest workaround to those issue is to build from source and get aws-lc as libscrypto for awscrt to depend on instead of your local openssl.
 Same instructions as [here](#building-from-github-source), but use `USE_OPENSSL=OFF make` instead of `make`